borgateo/insta-organizer/README.md

 ### Instagram Token
-This project is using a dummy application create ad hoc for it called insta-organizer-dev.
+This project is using a dummy application created ad hoc for it, called `insta-organizer-dev`.

 If you want to create your instagram application and use your credentials, you can change them here:

-- server/config/settings.js contains the `clientSecret`
+- `server/config/settings.js` contains the `clientSecret`
-- client/config/appConfig contains the `clientId`
+- `client/config/appConfig.js` contains the `clientId`

-### WIP
+### TODO list
 - I want deploy the project to divshot and mongoLab to make it live.
 - Write more (unit and E2E) tests
 - Redis would be a good solution to cache the user actions and the requests